fergald/docs/explainers/permissions-policy-deprecate-unload.md

 but on desktop they both give priority to running `unload` handlers and block BFCache if an `unload` handler is present.
-In Chrome's case we felt that since it was already unreliable on mobile that making it moreso was not a problem.
+In Chrome's case we felt that since it was already unreliable on mobile that making it more so was not a problem.
 However with 95% reliability on desktop, reducing that significantly would be a problem.